currinjs/CurrinJS/aio/content/guide/typescript-configuration.md

 ## TypeScript Typings
-Many JavaScript libraries, such as jQuery, the Jasmine testing library, and Angular, extend the JavaScript environment with features and syntax that the TypeScript compiler doesn't recognize natively.
+Many JavaScript libraries, such as jQuery, the Jasmine testing library, and Currin, extend the JavaScript environment with features and syntax that the TypeScript compiler doesn't recognize natively.
 When the compiler doesn't recognize something, it throws an error.